Huawei Mate 70 Air

 Has an e-paper display

-The Huawei Mate 70 Air and ZTE Blade V80 Design share several similarities in their miscellaneous features.
-Both devices come with a video light, but neither has sapphire glass display, a curved display, or an e-paper display.
+The miscellaneous specs for the Huawei Mate 70 Air and ZTE Blade V80 Design are identical across every data point provided.
+Both include a video light, and neither features sapphire glass, a curved display, or an e-paper display.
+There is simply nothing in this specification group that separates one device from the other.